-Carve as desired and enjoy!
-Be sure to serve some crusty bread alongside for soaking up those buttery juices and for squeezing those roasted garlic cloves onto!
+Carve the Herb Butter Roast Chicken with Root Vegetables as desired and enjoy!
+Be sure to serve the roasted herbed chicken with crusty bread for soaking up those buttery pan juices and for squeezing those roasted garlic cloves onto!

 More chicken recipes you’ll love!

-- 1 pound baby Yukon Gold potatoes, halved
+- 1 pound small or baby Yukon Gold potatoes - halved

-- 1 head of garlic, separated into cloves (leave the peel on)
+- 1 head garlic - separated into cloves (leave the peel on)

 - 3 tablespoons olive oil